mmaitland300/sofware_building_tutorial/README.md

              messagebox.showerror("Unexpected Error", f"An unexpected error occurred:\n{e}")

+# Inside FileManagerView class in view.py

     def _on_open(self):
         """Handles the Open button click.
 Uses background thread for loading.""" if not self._confirm_discard_changes():
             return # User cancelled

-        # Use standard file dialog to get filename
-        filepath = filedialog.askopenfilename(
+        filepath_obj = filedialog.askopenfilename(
             title="Open Text File",
+            initialdir=self.PROJECT_ROOT,
-            initialdir=self.PROJECT_ROOT, # Start browsing in project directory filetypes=[("Text Files", "*.txt"), ("All Files", "*.*")]
+            filetypes=[("Text Files", "*.txt"), ("All Files", "*.*")]
         )

-        if not filepath: # User cancelled dialog return
+        if not filepath_obj: # User cancelled dialog return

+        filepath = str(filepath_obj) # Ensure it's a string for the thread arg

         # --- Asynchronous Loading ---
-        # Reading potentially large files can block the UI.
+        # Reading potentially large files directly in this callback would
+        # block the Tkinter main event loop.
+The GUI would freeze until
-        # We run the file reading in a separate thread.
+        # the file is fully read, creating a poor user experience.
-        # Why?
-Tkinter runs in a single main thread.
-Long operations
-        # in callbacks freeze the GUI.
-Running I/O in a background
+        #
+        # Solution:
+        # 1. Start a separate 'background' thread to perform the file I/O.
+        # 2. The background thread reads the file using the Controller.
+        # 3. **Crucially:** Background threads MUST NOT directly modify Tkinter widgets.
+        # 4. Use a thread-safe `queue.Queue` for communication:
+        #    - Background thread puts the result (file content or error) into the queue.
-        # thread keeps the UI responsive.
+        # 5. The main GUI thread periodically checks the queue using `root.after()`.
+        # 6. When a result is found in the queue, the main thread *safely* updates the GUI widgets.

+        # Indicate busy state BEFORE starting thread
+        self._set_ui_busy(True)

         # Create and start a background thread
-        # 'daemon=True' means the thread won't prevent the app from exiting
+        # 'daemon=True' ensures this thread won't prevent the app from exiting
+        # if the main thread finishes.
         thread = threading.Thread(target=self._perform_load_in_background, args=(filepath,), daemon=True)
         thread.start()

-        # Disable UI elements during load?
-(Optional, good practice)
-        # self._set_ui_busy(True) # You'd need to implement this

-        # Start checking the queue for the result shortly
+        # Start checking the queue for the result shortly (e.g., every 100ms)
-        self.root.after(100, self._check_load_queue) # Check queue every 100ms
+        self.root.after(100, self._check_load_queue)

     def _perform_load_in_background(self, filepath: str):
         """